 “Bluefingers,” she snapped.
 “I thought we’d cleared this up on the first day!”

-He stood at he rim of the tub, fingers blue, typically nervous as he began to pace.
+He stood at he rim of the tub, fingers blue, typically anxious as he began to pace.
 “Oh, please,” he said.
 “I have daughters twice your age, princess.
 You wanted to talk to me.
 Well, this is where I will talk.
 Away from ears.”

 He nodded to several of the serving girls, and they began to splash just a bit more, speaking quietly as well, generally creating a low noise.

-Siri flushed, her hair a deep red--though a few cut-off strands that hadn’t been scooped up remained a pale whitish yellow from before.
+Siri flushed, her hair a deep red--though a few cut-off strands that hadn’t been scooped up remained a deep yellow from before.

 “Haven’t you gotten over your shyness yet?”
 Bluefingers asked.
 “You’ve been in Hallandren for months.”

 Siri eyed him, but did not go back to relaxing, even if she did let the serving women continue to work on her hair and scrub her back.
-She was careful to keep certain parts of her body beneath the water, and the growing number of suds.
+She was careful to keep certain parts of her body beneath the water.

-“Won’t it seem suspicious to have the serving women chatting so?”
+“Won’t it seem suspicious to have the serving women making so much noise?” she asked.

 Bluefingers waved a hand.
 “They’re already considered second class servants by most in the palace.”